Umuzi-org/tech-department/content/topics/unit-testing/tdd-horrors/_index.md

 These are all the most common TDD problems recruits tend to come across, read and make sure you didn't make any of these or any mistakes at all.

 - **Write tests**.
-Recruits in the past have done the mistake of not writing tests for TDD assignments, make sure you avoid this weird mistake. always write tests for your TDD projects.
+Recruits in the past have done the mistake of not writing tests for TDD assignments, make sure you avoid this weird mistake.
+Always write tests for your TDD projects.
 - Please make sure you understand .gitignore, please don't add your node_modules to git.
 - Name your files according to what is inside them
-- Avoid making tests depend on each other, either explicitly or implicitly.
-Dependencies among tests are a path to pain, expense, fragility, and complication.
+- Avoid making tests depend on each other.
+Making test dependent on each other is the perfect path to pain, expense, fragility, and complication.
 - Pay attention to failure messages.
 Make each failure message as helpful for diagnosis as you can.
 - Do not skimp on the refactoring.
 It is the refactoring that will keep your code (including the tests) easy to understand and change
 - Naming conventions: in general, be careful with your naming conventions. make sure your naming convention consistent, names should be more descriptive.
 Name your files properly and according to what's inside them.
 - Keep good directory structure and delete all junk files.
 - Avoid messy indentation (install prettier).
 - Test for errors/exception, sometimes code is supposed to throw an error or raise an exception.
-In these cases your tests should make sure that the error happens as it should, to do that your tests need to use:
+In these cases your tests should make sure that the error happens as it should, your tests need to use the following syntax:

     Javascript:
     ```js